JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 	- I liked it and there was TONS more customizations in the skill tree that I could go for if it were more stable
 	- I think I like tower defense where the entry and exit points are discrete and especially where I dont have to defendd two fronts because I cant think that way and still have the same kind of fun.
 	- I got about halfway through the moon level.
+- Avernum 5/22/2021
+	- See note in dropbox for clues and gameplay notes
+	- it looks like I started this end of August 2020.
+I have some saves from 8/31-9/8.
+My last save is from 9/8.
+	- I dont remember where I was or what I'm supposed to do next
+	- Clues:
+		- OH Ive got tons of clues in a file called notes on avernum.txt haha
+	- Now I'm flying all over the countryside, in boats and out, and finding cool secrets and completing quests.
+This is awesome!
+I've got a big quest to do actually
+	1. It shouldnt let you use life potions when you are at max.
+	2. Its cute that the woman Grant at the bar in Fort Draco is looking for her lizard familiar and you can see it running around on the floor
+	3. I like that the whole game can be run from the keyboard
+	4. When I got done painstakingly clearing out the Underground Fort at lvl 7 with lots of kiting and several deaths and an hour or more of battles, I tried to free the prisoners and couldnt but as I was looking around I found a switch that set them free from the corner where I came in and I went to a previous save and it turns out if I hadnt triggered ANY enemies within the fortress and instead just hit that switch I would have been done with that quest and could have come back when I was more levelled and prepared haha.
+THe guy gave a clue that the east wall is crumbling but I was looking for that to mean it can be attacked to be torn down.  and I took that to mean a different east wall (but I feel like I somehow knew which room the soldiers were in ... probably it was labelled on the map or something).
+	5. I think the whole Nephilim Fortress was a really cool dungeon honestly.
+	6. Its cool I think that you can record any text youfind in your journal and then its always there to refer back to.  almost any text anyways.
+Pretty much anny text  that you read and with a clue in it can be saved to your journal.
+	7. The spider cave is so cool.
+I think I saw "then it gave you a kiss and left" haha
+	8. In Mertis the minstrel says of Honeycomb "Its a maze of twisty passages all alike" haha!
+	9. When you click an action then decide you want to do another action, you should be able to just click another action instead.  as is it just does nothing and shows a little text that says "all characters have to finish first" or something but really you just have to hit escape
+	10. sometimes (too often) during battle I will click on a space like two away from where my player is to position the player for a shot and it will tear off full speed in the other direction and waste all of its action points.
+It probably has something to do with what spaces it sees as accessible.  just now it was only blocked by one of my party members ... and they were not stuck in place or anything (according to the icons)
+	11. I killed some enemies in a particular place and they had a valuable drop but there was nothing graphically indicating that it was there at all.
+Even a brighter pixel would be nice.
+I had to remember that I had killed someone there or just whack i every few squares
+	12. I was in the middle of a battle with a boss who was assigned the a key.
+Some minor enemies wandered in.
+I attacked the boss with the a key and my warrior ran off to attack the minor enemy which had been reassigned to be a.  never reassign those numbers MID battle!?!
+	14. Tip: Beating higher level enemies gives you more experience.
+Probably then you have to fight less to progress.
+SOmetimes beating those guys isnt really possible though

 # Top notable purchases #
 (in no particular order)
 These are ones that I loved so much and am so happy I picked up.